webhintio/hint/docs/user-guide/differences-among-collectors.md

+# Differences among collectors

-Collectors are expected to implement at least some basic functionality (see [how to develop a collector](../developer-guide/collectors/how-to-develop-a-collector.md)) but expose more events of have some extra functionality.
-The following document details the known differences among the official collectors
+Collectors are expected to implement at least some basic functionality (see [how to develop a collector](../developer-guide/collectors/how-to-develop-a-collector.md)) but expose more events or have some extra functionality.
+The following document details the known differences among the official collectors.

 ## JSDOM